-Course Title & Code Credits Credits Credit distribution of the course Eligibility criteria Pre- requisite of the Lecture Tutorial Practical Course (If any) Philosophy of Education GE 7 A 4 3 1 0 None None
+Course Title & Code Credits Credit distribution Eligibility criteria Pre-requisite Lecture Tutorial Practical Course (If any) Philosophy of Education GE 7 A 4 3 1 0 None None

 - 1. This course is able to familiarize the student with the knowledge of Philosophy of Education. - 2.
 It discusses the background, aims, Ethics, Values and Gurukul Parampara. - 3.
 It highlights Philosophy of Education from the perspectives of Indian and Western thinkers.